Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Related work

-There is a corresponding large literature in differential geometry for gradient flow in infinite dimensions, particularly as mentioned for minimal submanifolds.
-Here the penalty function is the purely geometric volume of the embedded manifold, and the gradient flow is the mean curvature flow.
-Hamilton \cite{Ham2} proved some long time existence results for mean curvature flow.
-Gerhardt \cite{Ger} showed that convex, compact surfaces in Euclidean space and curves in a plane contract smoothly to a point under mean curvature flow.
-These long time existence results are nontrivial.
-Xiao \cite{Xiao} gave a short time estimate for mean curvature flow if the immersed hypersurface in Euclidean space is star-shaped.
-Huisken and Sinestrari \cite{HS} looked at compact hypersurfaces with positive mean curvature to study singularities than can arise during the flow.
-They introduced a method to get a series of rescaled flows that approach a smooth flow.
-Rupflin and Topping \cite{RT} studied finding a minimal immersion by doing gradient flow of the harmonic energy map paired with flowing the Riemannian metric on the domain surface.
-Although the gradient of a functional is typically computed using an inner product on the tangent space of the domain space, Mayer \cite{May} used a discretized approximation to the gradient flow, which more closely mimics implementation processes.
-In particular, he replaces the time derivative in the equation of the flow with a finite difference term.
-This leads to short time movement in the direction of a minimizer of a naturally arising penalty function.
-It is worth noting that historically, pioneering work in the modern study of gradient flow in differential geometry was done by Morse \cite{Morse} in the 1930s on the infinite dimensional space of paths on a Riemannian manifold, which was then adapted by Milnor \cite{Mil} to develop Morse theory on finite dimensional manifolds.
-In turn, Morse theory has undergone widespread development through Floer theory and its many variants in the past 25 years \cite{AD}.
-Finally, the strongest connection to date between manifold learning and differential geometry is in the work of Fefferman {\it et al.} \cite{fefferman2016} on the ``manifold hypothesis."
+Although applied here to manifold learning, the appearance of gradient flow in infinite dimensions of course has its roots in differential geometry.
+In minimal submanifold theory, the penalty function is the purely geometric volume of the embedded manifold, and the gradient flow is the mean curvature flow.
+A sampling of results is in \cite{Ger, Ham2, HS, RT, Xiao}.
+Similar to our approach, Mayer \cite{May} uses a discretized approximation to the gradient flow, which more closely mimics implementation processes.
+It is worth noting that historically, the modern study of gradient flow in differential geometry was initiated by Morse \cite{Morse} in the 1930s on the infinite dimensional space of paths on a Riemannian manifold, which was then adapted by Milnor \cite{Mil} to develop Morse theory on finite dimensional manifolds.
+In turn, Morse theory has undergone widespread development through Floer theory and its many variants in the past 25 years (see {\it e.g.,} \cite{AD}).

+As described in the Introduction, our penalty functions evaluate manifold embeddings with diffeomorphism invariant data and geometric regularization terms.
+The use of such terms is a developing area at the interface of differential geometry and machine learning. \cite{VW} uses the surface area of a decision boundary as the regularization term $P_2(\phi)$, while \cite{BRSW} uses the area of the manifold itself for $P_2(\phi)$, and \cite{Bergmann} uses a discrete version of the total mean curvature of a surface with applications to tomography.
+This last article contains many references to generalizations of optimization methods to a fixed finite dimensional Riemannian manifold, while our interest is in the infinite dimensional space of embeddings.
+Finally, the strongest connection to date between manifold learning and differential geometry is in the work of Fefferman {\it et al.} \cite{ feffermanReconstructionII, feffermanReconstructionI, fefferman2019, fefferman2020, fefferman2016} on the ``manifold hypothesis."